Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: The multiple step-stress model

 \section{The multiple step-stress model}

-We consider the multiple step-stress ALT for one-shot devices with $k$ ordered stress levels $ x_1 < x_2 < \dots < x_k$ and $N$ devices under test.
+We consider the multiple step-stress ALT for intermittently tested devices with $k$ ordered stress levels $ x_1 < x_2 < \dots < x_k$ and $N$ devices under test.
 At the start of the experiment, all devices are subjected to the same stress level, $x_1,$ which gets increased to $x_2$ at a certain pre-specified time of stress change, $\tau_1.$ All devices are subjected to the new stress level until the next time of stress change, $\tau_2,$ and the process is repeated until all remaining surviving devices are subjected $k$-th stress, $x_k.$ The termination time of the experiment is fixed at $\tau_k.$ In addition, we consider $L$ pre-fixed inspection times,

 where $l_i$ denotes the number of inspection times before the $i$-th time of stress change and $l_k= L,$ when all the surviving devices are tested and the number of failures is recorded.
 We assume that all times of stress change are inspection times.
-The non-destructive assumption implies that all devices that did not fail until a certain time can continue on the experiment.
+Observed failures from intermittently-monitored devices are grouped as count of failures within each inspected interval.

 The cumulative exposure (CE) model forms a composite failure distribution function by assuming that the product lifetime is shifted at the time of stress change such that the survival functions of the change time are the same under two different stress levels.
 We will assume that the lifetime of devices at a constant stress level $x_i$ follow a Weibull distribution with common shape parameter $\eta>0$ (homogeneity condition) and scale parameter $\alpha_i > 0$ depending on the stress level through the log-linear relationship